gruyaume/goops/README.md

 **Develop Reliable, Portable, and Fast Juju Charms in Go**

-`go-operator` is a Go library that empowers you to create robust Juju charms.
+`go-operator` is a Go library for developing robust Juju charms.
 While Python is traditionally used for charm development, its dynamic typing and interpreter-based execution often lead to runtime errors and portability issues across different bases.
 In contrast, Go compiles to a single, self-contained binary, ensuring greater reliability and consistent behavior in any environment.

 ## Try it now